akabiru/akabiru/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 OSS on @faker-ruby
+- 🔭 OSS @faker-ruby, DEV @maxihost
 - 🌱 Learning @rust-lang
 - 👯 Happy to collaborate on any Ruby or Rust projects
 - 💬 Ask me about anything Ruby!
 Always happy to engage on that.